Introduction to High Deductible Plan G

 - What is Plan G?

-- What does the High Deductible option coverage?
+- What does the High Deductible option cover?
 What are my costs?

 - Why should I buy a High Deductible plan?

-Medicare Supplement Plan G has become the most popular plan among our clients.
+Medicare Supplement Plan G has become the most popular Medicare supplement insurance plan.
 It’s very similar to Plan F, with one exception.
-The Medicare Part B deductible is not covered
+The Medicare Part B deductible is not covered.

-Here are the basic details of what Plan G Covers:
+Here are examples of what Plan G Covers:

 - Medicare Part A deductible, coinsurance, & hospital costs